Hallmark Channel

+In 2001, after a corporate reorganization, Odyssey rebranded as Hallmark Channel.
+By the 2010s, Hallmark Channel had established a focus on made-for-TV movies—particularly romance films and comedies—themed around specific seasons and holidays throughout the year.
+The strategy sought to create synergies with Hallmark's core greeting card business, and build upon the strength of the "Countdown to Christmas" programming event it first introduced in 2009.

+In 2019, The New Yorker magazine published an article about the Hallmark Channel and its dominance over North American cable television and the cable industry using Christmas themed movies to gain popularity.
+As of November 2023, Hallmark Channel is available to approximately 70 million pay television households in the United States—down from its 2015 peak of 90 million households.

 History

 The Hallmark Channel traces its history to the launch of two separate religious cable channels, the American Christian Television System (ACTS) and the Vision Interfaith Satellite Network (VISN).
 The two networks began alternating time on a shared transponder slot on the Galaxy III satellite in 1992.
 Under the original timeshare agreement, the network was branded as VISN/ACTS.
 Each network was provided time for its programming blocks, and would use their own logos.

-VISN launched on July 1, 1988, and was founded by the National Interfaith Cable Coalition, in cooperation with several cable providers.
+VISN launched on July 1, 1988, and was founded by the National Interfaith Cable Coalition (NICC), in cooperation with several cable providers.
 The coalition's membership consisted of 65 different religious groups.
 It aired for about 16 hours a day and ran religious programs from mainline Protestant denominations such as the United Methodist Church, the Evangelical Lutheran Church in America and the United Church of Christ.
 In addition, Roman Catholic, The Church of Jesus Christ of Latter-day Saints, Jewish, and Islamic faiths also provided some programming.
 VISN aired during the morning and evening hours.
 ACTS commenced operations in 1984, and was owned by the Southern Baptist Convention.
 It aired programming from evangelical and fundamentalist non-charismatic Christian groups such as the SBC, the Christian Reformed Church, and the Association of Regular Baptist Churches, as well as well-known evangelists such as Jerry Falwell, Charles Stanley and D. James Kennedy.
 Both channels aired several hours a week of religious children's programs, some of which overlapped, including Sunshine Factory, Joy Junction, Davey and Goliath, and Jot.